nielskrijger/blog/posts/2021-08-29-zindex-with-css-in-js.md

 In most layouts I find z-indexes can be limited to the main positioned element and one `zIndexes`-array is all I need.

-If I really do need a separate stacking context, I'll define a second `zIndexes`-array for that specific stacking context usually part of a Page or other high-level component (e.g. `zMenuIndexes` in `Menu.js`).
-My reasoning for this is it's pretty rare to require explicit z-indexes within a non-root stacking context, so it's fine -and arguably preferable- to make that explicit rather than trying to manage all `zIndexes` in one array.
+If I really do need a separate stacking context, I'll define a second `zIndexes`-array for that specific stacking context as part of that high-level component (e.g. `zMenuIndexes` in `Menu.js`).
+My reasoning for this is its pretty rare to require explicit z-indexes within a non-root stacking context, so it is fine -and arguably preferable- to make that explicit rather than trying to manage all `zIndexes` in a single array.

 ## SASS